puppetlabs-toy-chest/libral/doc/invoke-json.md

 ```

 ### The describe action

+The `describe` action is used to retrieve metadata about the provider.
+If
+the provider `script.prov` is accompanied by a file `script.yaml`
+containing the metadata, the `describe` action will never be invoked.
+If no
+such YAML file exists, the provider must support the `describe` action.

 When the describe action is invoked, `stdin` is empty and the provider
 should not try to read from it.